jlazovskis/vipics/README.md

 Jan 28 2019 Add / remove / move interactivity finished, though not optimized.
 First group meeting.<br>
 Feb 25 2019 Halos introduced, method to increase their radius introduced.<br>
 Mar 29 2019 Cylinders introduced.
 They do not move when balls are moved.<br>
-Apr 10 2019	Cylinders move when balls are moved.
+Apr 10 2019 Cylinders move when balls are moved.<br>
+Apr 17 2019 Cylinders disappear when balls are removed.

 ### Installation instructions